nemurihime72/mad-bookreader/Documentations.md

 -Sqlite created to store Uri of files, title of book, image of book and last page read

 -top app bar modified

+-Created 2 different methods to scroll when reading book, horizontal and vertical